-Living with spinal stenosis can present a number of challenges, with pain, stiffness, weakness, numbness and other symptoms that can prove disruptive.
+Living with spinal stenosis can present a number of challenges, with pain, stiffness, weakness, numbness and tingling that can prove disruptive.
 If you have been diagnosed with this condition, you’re probably seeking ways to address the symptoms.
-There are surgical options for treating spinal stenosis, but most patients’ symptoms can be managed through less invasive means.
-In the following paragraphs, we’ll discuss a few of the available conservative treatment options, but you need to check with your physician before beginning any sort of treatment regimen.
+There are surgical options for treating spinal stenosis, but symptoms can typically be managed through less invasive means.
+In the following article, we’ll discuss a few of the available conservative treatment options, but you need to check with your physician before beginning any sort of treatment regimen.

-Long-term treatment options for spinal stenosis require commitment to produce results, but there are also short-term options for when you’re seeking a quick relief.
+Long-term treatment options for spinal stenosis require a commitment to produce results, but there are also short-term options for when you’re seeking a quick relief.
 For example, applying heat or cold to the site of spinal narrowing may provide temporary relief from pain related to your spine condition.
-You may find that one works better than the other or that alternating hot and cold applications is more effective.
-Taking non-steroidal anti-inflammatory drugs (NSAIDs) is another commonly recommended approach for managing symptoms.
-By quelling the inflammation around the affected area of the spine, you may be able to enjoy a break from the pain, stiffness and other spinal stenosis symptoms.
+You may find that one works better than the other or that alternating hot and cold packs are more effective.

 Taking nonsteroidal anti-inflammatory drugs (NSAIDs) is another commonly recommended approach for managing symptoms.
 By suppressing the inflammation around the affected area of the spine, you may be able to enjoy a break from spinal stenosis symptoms.
 For the majority of spinal stenosis patients, these measures are sufficient for keeping symptoms in check.